-This capital divestment was compounded by the pandemic and its subsequent labor shocks.
-At a meeting with the Texas Grain Sorghum Producers Board, a representative of the Federal Reserve Bank of Dallas also noted the average shift on a drilling rig had risen to nearly six months, signaling a major scarcity in available labor that further inhibited production capacity.
+a perfect storm of supply chain challenges, can, at times, This capital divestment was compounded by the pandemic and its subsequent labor shocks.
+At a meeting with be scaled back in applications, albeit at great cost to yields. the Texas Grain Sorghum Producers Board, a represen-However, when it comes to fueling the heavy equipment tative of the Federal Reserve Bank of Dallas also noted that sows, cultivates and harvests crops, producers have the average shift on a drilling rig had risen to nearly six no recourse but to absorb high prices at the expense of their bottom line. months, signaling a major scarcity in available labor that further inhibited production capacity.
+Were it only one critical input seeing greater costs,

-These forces are like the compression stroke in the diesel engine, raising the pressure to such a degree that one triggering event occurring at just the right time-such as a large-scale military conflict involving one of the largest energy exporters in the world-could result in a devastating conflagration.
+These forces are like the compression stroke in the diesel engine, raising the pressure to such a degree that one triggering event occurring at just the right timesuch as a large-scale military conflict involving one of the largest energy exporters in the world-could result in a devastating conflagration.